 “Camp is like Hogwarts.”

 Dr. Michael Thompson discusses the magic of camp in his book, Homesick and Happy: How Time Away from Parents Can Help a Child Grow.
-A place where there are new rules, risk, exotic adults, wild creatures, and fascinating adventures may seem like themes made only for the storybooks, but these are exactly the things that happen inside the world of summer camp.
+A place where there are new rules, risk, exotic adults, wild creatures, and fascinating adventures may seem like themes from storybooks, but these are exactly what happens inside the world of summer camp.

 Camp Kippewa sets itself apart even further by allowing campers to choose their daily activities based on interest, and we believe that autonomy is a valuable tool given to them for the summer.

 One of the first things a parent can do is have confidence in the child’s ability to manage the challenge of being away.
 If a parent has anxiety about his/her child going away to camp, that child will usually sense that worry fairly quickly.

-At Kippewa we have seen many children deal with homesickness and we are well-equipped to handle it.
+At Kippewa, we have seen many children deal with homesickness and we are well-equipped to handle it.
 And we have also seen those children beat it.
 We know they can overcome it and go on to have one of the best summers of their lives.
 Parents should also believe that their children have the ability to defeat homesickness.

 Getting your kids used to shorter overnight experiences may help prepare them for longer ones.
 Camping trips.
 Sleepovers.
 Field trips.
-These can slowly build their confidence so that they can overcome those shaky feelings of failure if the first few tries aren’t successful or just to prepare them in general for extended stays.
+These can slowly build their confidence so that they can overcome those shaky feelings of failure if the first few tries aren’t successful, or just to prepare them in general for extended stays.

 It is also possible to turn the corner on the negatives of homesickness and spin it in a different direction.
 The fact that children miss home means that they have a home to miss.
-They have parents with whom they love and a place where they know they are cared for.
+They have parents they love and a place where they know they are cared for.

 Choosing activities, balancing structure and flexibility, learning personal space and shared chores, and forming friendships completely independently are not only great skills at camp or as an adolescent.
 These ventures will follow the child to college when he/she is a freshman in a dorm and knows what it’s like to share space, make a bed, and meet new people.

 It will follow the child to job interviews and relationships well into adulthood.
 And the memories…oh those magical memories of s’mores and polar bear swims and scavenger hunts and bunk spa nights and campfire songs and on and on and on.